 - 1. The proposed project must be located/managed/operated under the auspices of a University, hospital or research institution(s) located within Australia. - 2.
-For Seeding Grants, have demonstrated experience in or future potential for a career in nursing and/or midwifery research in nursing/midwifery. - 3.
+A nominated Chief Investigator must have demonstrated research experience and track record, capability and productivity commensurate with their career level in nursing/midwifery. - 3.
 The Chief Investigator must be employed by a University, health service or research centre/institute in Australia, for the duration of the project and have an affiliation with the administering institution. - 4.
 The Chief Investigator must be a resident of Australia for the duration of the grant. - 5.
 At least one project team member must be from outside the University/research centre setting (e.g. government, practice setting, consumer group). - 6.
 The applications must have been reviewed by an appropriate stakeholder / stakeholder group and be accompanied by a written letter of support.

-&lt;sup>1 It is expected that the stakeholder / stakeholder group includes end-users e.g. nurses, midwives, other clinicians and/or consumers.
+1 It is expected that the stakeholder / stakeholder group includes end-users e.g. nurses, midwives, other clinicians and/or consumers.